 The 35 proposed houses would be CIL liable, with (possibly) a modest exception to be allowed for on the grounds of the demolition and redevelopment of the existing house and business.
+The applicant has agreed to pay CIL.

 Vacant Building Credit